-\textit{Free space model.---}We also consider a FS version of the CW SPT device.
-The system is sketched in Fig.~\ref{fig:sketch}(c), and assumes propagation of both probe and control signals along the z-axis in the Rydberg medium of length $L$.
-The main ingredients for the scheme are same as in the cavity case, but the input and output are considered before and after the active medium.
-Furthermore in Hamiltonians given by Eqs.~\eqref{eq:H_probe}-\eqref{eq:H_control} the cavity photon creation operator $\hat{a}^{\dagger}_{\mathrm{p/c}}$ is replaced by the travelling electromagnetic field creation operator $\hat{\mathcal{E}}^\dagger_\mathrm{p/c}(z)$.
-For brevity, we will describe the general function of the SPT applicable to both the cavity and the FS model in the following sections, while pointing out any differences that exist between them, where relevant.
+\textit{FS model.---}We also consider an FS version of the cw SPT device.
+The system, illustrated in Fig.~\ref{fig:sketch}(c), assumes propagation of both probe and control fields along the $z$-axis through the Rydberg medium of length $L$.
+The main ingredients for the scheme are the same as in the cavity case, but input and output are considered before and after the active medium.
+Additionally, in Hamiltonians~\eqref{eq:H_probe} and \eqref{eq:H_control} the cavity photon creation operator $\hat{a}^{\dagger}_{\mathrm{p/c}}$ is replaced by the traveling-electromagnetic-field creation operator $\hat{\mathcal{E}}^\dagger_\mathrm{p/c}(z)$.
+For brevity, we describe the general function of the SPT applicable to both the cavity and the FS model in the following sections, while pointing out any differences that exist between them, where relevant.

-\textit{Probing.---}First, let us consider the left branch of the atomic level scheme, which is probed by the weak coherent state.
-The corresponding equations of motion can be derived from $\hat{\mathcal{H}}_{\mathrm{probe}} + \hat{\mathcal{H}}_{\mathrm{Ryd}}$.
-For the cavity case they are supplemented by the input-output relation $\hat{a}_{\mathrm{in,p}}+\hat{a}_{\mathrm{out,p}}=\sqrt{2\kappa_p}\hat{a}_{\mathrm{p}}$ \cite{Gardiner}, and for the free space case, by the Maxwell equation for light propagation in the medium.
-Furthermore, we include decay $\gamma_{e_\mathrm{p}}$ for the excited state $\ket{e_\mathrm{p}}$, while the Rydberg states are considered to be long-lived.
-The dynamics in the EOMs of the probe branch are conditioned on the atomic state in the control branch through an effective two-photon detuning conditioned on the operators $\hat{\sigma}^k_{r_\mathrm{c}r_\mathrm{c}}$.
-In the absence of Rydberg excitations the standard EIT conditions are recovered \cite{EITrev}, such that on resonance the reflection from the cavity (or the transmission through the medium for the FS) of the probe field goes to unity.
-On the other hand, if there is an atom in the Rydberg state in the right branch $\ket{r_\mathrm{c}^k}$, it will be altered.
-This leads both to the measurable response of the SPT and an associated dephasing of the state $\ket{r_\mathrm{c}^k}$.
+\textit{Probing.---}First, let us consider the probe branch of the atomic level scheme, which is probed by a weak coherent state.
+The corresponding EOMs are derived from $\hat{\mathcal{H}}_{\mathrm{probe}} + \hat{\mathcal{H}}_{\mathrm{Ryd}}$.
+For the cavity case they are supplemented by the input-output relation $\hat{a}_{\mathrm{in,p}}+\hat{a}_{\mathrm{out,p}}=\sqrt{2\kappa_\mathrm{p}}\hat{a}_{\mathrm{p}}$~\cite{Gardiner}, and for the FS case, by the Maxwell equation for light propagation in the medium.
+The dynamics of the probe branch depend on the control Rydberg state $\ket{r_\mathrm{c}}$ through an effective two-photon detuning conditioned on the operators $\sum_{k=1}^N\hat{\sigma}^k_{r_\mathrm{c}r_\mathrm{c}}$, resulting from the interaction Hamiltonian.
+In the absence of control Rydberg excitation, the standard EIT conditions~\cite{EITrev} are recovered, resulting in total probe reflection from the cavity (transmission through the medium in the FS case).
+However, if an atom is in the state $\ket{r_\mathrm{c}}$, probe reflection and transmission are altered.
+This leads to both the measurable response of the SPT and an associated dephasing of the state $\ket{r_\mathrm{c}}$.